The 5 Main Phases of Project Management Life Cycle

 5. Project Closure

-Each phase assumes a number of specific project management steps you will have to take to receive the required output that we’ll further cover in this post.
+Each project management phase assumes a number of specific project management steps you will have to take to receive the required output that we’ll further cover in this post.

 Phase 1: Conception & Initiation